mne-tools/mne-python/doc/source/python_manual.rst

    #.
 While the MRI is processed in the background you can keep working with
       the GUI, you can coregister another subject in the same Window.

+If new labels are added to the fsaverage brain after scaling it, these labels can be transferred to scaled copies using :func:`mne.transforms.scale_labels`.

 .. _Freesurfer: http://surfer.nmr.mgh.harvard.edu